 The Company is authorized to issue an unlimited number of Common Shares and an unlimited number of Preferred Shares, issuable in series.
-As at March 31, 2021, there are 113,932,285 Common Shares issued and outstanding.
-There are no Preferred Shares outstanding as at the date hereof.
+As at the date hereof there are 173,201,341 Common Shares and nil Preferred Shares issued and outstanding.
 The following is a summary of the rights, privileges, restrictions and conditions attached to such securities.